 I began writing a series of poems about seven nameless women and about a few of the issues facing each such as rape, abortion, domestic violence, child abuse.
 Soon the poems turned into choreopoems with text and music and movement.
 I, along with Paula Moss worked to choreograph the work and we both made the rounds to showcase the performance at bars and coffeehouses.
 Eight days after our last performance in California, I drove to New York City.
 Not long after I arrived, met Oz Scott, a young stage manager who worked for the famed Public Theatre and things sort of took off from there.
 The play opened a year later at the Public Theatre in June 1976, then moved to Broadway that December.

-50BOLD: I understand that you attempted suicide several times and you suffered from bipolar disorder.
+50BOLD: You’ve attempted suicide several times and you suffered from bipolar disorder.
 You’ve also had several strokes and battled a neurological disorder as well?

 Ntozake: Yes, I ‘ve battled bipolar disorder.
 (Author’s note: She attempted suicide several times: sticking her head in an oven, drinking chemicals, slashing her wrist, O.D.ing on Valium, and driving her car into the ocean.
 It wasn’t clear until years later that her suicidal inclinations were in part the result of a bipolar disorder.)